HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 levels, vibrancy and activity, safety and security, along with staff time associated with the

 Entertainment Zone.
-Staff will bring baek a report to City Council (Council) within six months
+Staff will bring back a report to City Council (Council) within six months

 of the zone establishment.